Gaseous Cycle - An Introduction to Atmospheric and Hydrospheric Processes

 - 5. Carbon Sequestration: Some carbon is stored in long-term reservoirs such as forests, oceans, and sedimentary rocks.

-Nitrogen Fixing – N2 to Ammonia (NH3)
+Nitrogen Fixing – Converting Atmospheric Nitrogen (N2) into Ammonia (NH3)

 - Description: Nitrogen fixation is the conversion of atmospheric nitrogen gas (N2) into ammonia (NH3) by nitrogen-fixing bacteria.